Notice of Entrance Examination for Police Officer Recruit

-For questions about the application, contact the City of Garland Human Resources Dept.972-205-2498
+For questions about the application process, contact the City of Garland Human Resources Dept: 972-205-2498

-Persons who have served in the United States of America military, received an Honorable Discharge, and pass the Examination may have five (5) points added to their test score if candidate submits a legible copy of a United States of America government issued form documenting at least 180 days of active duty military service with an Honorable Discharge (i.e. DD 214-MEMBER 4 FORM).
-Documentation must be received or postmarked by Friday, June 10, 2016 at 5:00 p.m.
-(CST) for consideration.
+Persons who have served in the United States of America military, received an Honorable Discharge, and pass the Examination may have five (5) points added to their test score if the candidate submits a legible copy of a United States of America government issued form documenting at least 180 days of active duty military service with an Honorable Discharge (i.e. DD FORM 214).
+Documentation must be received or postmarked by Friday, February 17, 2017 at 5:00p.m.
+CST for consideration.

 Lateral Transfer program is available to qualifying current or prior police officers.
 The Lateral Program has a higher starting salary and may include an abbreviated academy.

-In compliance with the Americans with Disabilities Act, if you are a person with an eligible disability and feel you need a reasonable accommodation to take this Examination, you must notify us at least 10 business days before the Examination date by calling either 972-205-2498 or 972-205-2475 ext.
+In compliance with the Americans with Disabilities Act, if you are a person with an eligible disability and feel you need a reasonable accommodation to take this Examination, you must notify us at least 10 business days before the Examination date by calling 972-205-2498 or 972-205-2475, ext.
 0.

 We appreciate your interest in becoming a Police Officer Recruit with the City of Garland and look forward to receiving your completed Police Officer Recruit Application form in the very near future.

-• Must have either a High School Diploma or GED
+Must have either a High School Diploma or GED and either**

-o 60 hours of college credit or an associate’s degree from an accredited college or university with a minimum of a 2.0 GPA, or
+1) Associate’s degree or completion of a minimum of 60 hours college credit from an accredited college or university, with a minimum of a 2.0 GPA, or

-o 2 years experience as full-time paid peace officer
+3) Minimum 2 years of service as a full-time paid peace officer or law enforcement officer

 ** Education, prior police, or military experience requirements must be met prior to academy start date.